The Quantum Steeplechase: Full two-point Green's function

 \section{Full two-point Green's function}

-The two point (single-particle) Green's function may be written down using the correspondence in equation (\ref{PSII}).
-These computations are performed in the sense of the RPA.
-Only the anomalous exponents which refer to the constants $ g $ that appear in terms of the form $ ( \nu_1 x_1 - \nu_2 x_2 - v_F(t_1-t_2))^g $ that emerge from this calculation are of interest here.
+The two-point (single-particle) Green's function may be written down using the correspondence in eq. (\ref{PSII}).
+Only the anomalous exponents which refer to the constants $ g $ that appear in terms of the form $ [ \nu_1 x_1 - \nu_2 x_2 - v_F(t_1-t_2)]^g $ that emerge from this calculation are of interest here.
 These $ g $'s are uniquely pinned down once a prescription for deciding which of the $ \lambda_i's $ are zero or one and under what circumstances is given.
 This prescription follows unambiguously by requiring that an evaluation (of the 2M-point function) in the Gaussian (and RPA) sense leads to trivial exponents when mutual interactions between fermions are absent.
 Of lesser importance are the coefficients $ C's $ which depend on the details of the potentials and cutoffs and other such non-universal features, as is also the case in the conventional approach.
 The prescription for obtaining the $ \lambda_i's $ are simple.
 Consider a general 2M-point function.
 Imagine mentally pairing up one annihilation operator with one creation operator and create M such pairs.
 This is simply a mental activity since this pairing (Wick's theorem) is not valid when mutual interactions are present.
 Consider one such pair and let the two $ \lambda $'s of this pair be $ (\lambda_m,\lambda_k) $ where $ k > m $.
 The constraints are as follows: